Overview of South Carolina Mortgages

 Known for its gorgeous coastline, historic towns and hotspot destinations like Charleston and Myrtle Beach, South Carolina is a dream location to call home.
-South Carolina mortgage rates are typically fairly well below the national average rates.
-Current rates for 2016 are just slightly below the national average.
+South Carolina mortgage rates are typically close to the national average rate.

 South Carolina Historic Mortgage Rates*